bikeboardsurf1/containers-101/container-introduction/step2/text.md

-Now that we have verified that Docker is working and that we can run some basic commands lets start building container images
+Now that we have verified that Docker is working and that we can run some basic commands lets start building an image.

 <br>